guillerey/Portfolio/src/content/work/portfolio2.md

 tags:
   - HTML5
   - CSS3
+  - Bootstrap
 ---

 ##### [👉👉 Graphic Designer Portfolio Version 2](https://guillerey.github.io/Graphic-Designer-Portfolio/)<base target="_blank">

-Front-end development: Use HTML and CSS to create this portfolio
+Front-end development: Use HTML, CSS and Bootstrap to create this portfolio

 Deployment: Deploying the login page to github pages to make it accessible to users.